MEDROXYPROGESTERONE ACETATE injection, suspension

 What other information should I know before choosing MPA Injectable Suspension, USP?

 • Pregnancy.
 When you take MPA Injectable Suspension, USP every 3 months, your chance of getting pregnant is very low.
 You could miss a period or have a light period and not be pregnant.
-If you miss 1 or 2 periods and think you might be pregnant, see your healthcare provider as soon as possible.
+If you miss 1 or 2 periods and think you might be pregnant, see your healthcare professional as soon as possible.
 You should not use MPA Injectable Suspension, USP if you are pregnant.
 However, MPA Injectable Suspension, USP taken by accident during pregnancy does not seem to cause birth defects.

 • Nursing Mothers.
 Although MPA Injectable Suspension, USP can be passed to the nursing baby in the breast milk, no harmful effects on babies have been found.
 MPA Injectable Suspension, USP does not stop the breasts from producing milk, so it can be used by nursing mothers.
 However, to minimize the amount of MPA Injectable Suspension, USP that is passed to the baby in the first weeks after birth, you should wait until your baby is 6 weeks old before you start using MPA Injectable Suspension, USP for birth control.